 Program Restrictions, Allowances and Recommendations

 - Previously earned graduate credit may be submitted for approval to satisfy up to nine hours of the supportive elective requirement.
 The elective courses offered may change from time to time based on needs, interests and other factors.

 All courses are offered in a weekend format that consists of three weekend sessions for a given course, spread out over a two or three month period.
 Weekend classes are held from 9:00 am to 4:00 pm on both Saturday and Sunday of each weekend session.
 In most cases, a student will complete all of the weekend sessions of one course before starting the weekend sessions for the next course.
 There is typically a two to three week break between each weekend of class-time in a given course.

-Elective courses in the New Directions program are offered in three different "tracks" of study, allowing students to choose their particular interest and focus their studies on that subject.
-The three tracks are: Local Governance, Community and Labor Organizing, and The Social Economy and Sustainable Development.
+Elective courses in the New Directions program are offered in three different "pathways" of study, allowing students to choose their particular interest and focus their studies on that subject.
+The three pathways are:

 - Local Governance: Curriculum focuses on educating students who are interested in working in local and state government sectors, or with public policy research and advocacy organizations.
 Curriculum and community partnerships in this area focus on local government and administration, the politics of government finance, state politics and public policy challenges.